symfony/symfony/src/Symfony/Component/Validator/README.md

 Validator Component
 ===================

-This component is based on the JSR-303 Bean Validation specification and enables specifying validation rules for classes using XML, YAML, PHP or annotations, which can then be checked against instances of these classes.
+This component is based on the [JSR-303 Bean Validation specification] [1] and enables specifying validation rules for classes using XML, YAML, PHP or annotations, which can then be checked against instances of these classes.